Ecca Lodge is located in the Kwandwe Reserve in South Africa's Eastern Cape.

-Equipment: One child can be accommodated in a triple suite.
+Equipment: 2016 - One child can be accommodated in a triple suite.
 In quad rooms two children (16 or younger) can share with two adults in the separate lounge area.
+2017 – From January, Ecca Lodge will have 3 family suites (for families with children aged under 16 years) with day beds/sofas in the lounge area for children - (maximum 2 adults & 2 children per family suite).
 Cots with mosquito nets are available for children aged 0-2 years, children aged 3-16 years can sleep on individual single beds.
 Furthermore the lodge is equipped with high chairs.

 Generally recommended for children: Yes, the variety of activities for children is outstanding – and the lodge tries very hard to cater for the children as individuals, with their own needs.

 Notes: Children must be under supervision all the time because of game risks.
-Child rates apply until the age of 16, children under six years stay free.
+Child rates apply until the age of 16, Children aged 0-2 years stay free.

 Power supply: Mains Electricity

-Communications: Telephone and wireless internet access are available in the rooms.
+Communications: Telephone and WiFi access are available in the rooms.
 There is no cell phone reception at Ecca Lodge, but we got cell phone signal on a hill very close to the lodge.
 So although patchy, it sometimes is accessible.